 Neuroscience Institute Research and Academics

-- Benaroya Research Institute at Virginia Mason is the Northwest’s leader in offering clinical studies to patients.
+- Benaroya Research Institute at Virginia Mason, the Northwest’s leader in offering clinical studies to patients.
 See current clinical trials enrolling at Virginia Mason’s MS Center.

-- Surgical Care and Outcomes Assessment Program (SCOAP) provides crucial information about the quality of care and areas for improvement in neurosurgery.
-Data analysis and research take place in collaboration with the Comparative Effectiveness Research Translation Network (CERTAIN) team.
+- Surgical Care and Outcomes Assessment Program (SCOAP), which collects crucial information about the quality of care and areas for improvement in neurosurgery.

 Education engages patients as well as Neuroscience Institute professionals in relevant, stimulating learning.
 We learn and teach new understandings of care with experts onsite and with audiences around the world.